ralph-groupscholar/groupscholar-session-insights/README.md

 - Add new session insights with scholar, coach, summary, action items, status, and tags.
 - List recent sessions with consistent formatting for quick review.
 - Generate a summary view with status counts and top tags.
+- Produce coach and scholar rollups to prioritize follow-ups.
 - PostgreSQL-backed storage with seeded sample data for immediate usage.

 ## Getting Started